Why should I choose electrolysis over other hair removal methods like laser and waxing?

 Does electrolysis hurt?

 Comfort level will depend on the individual.
-Most clients feel that electrolysis is tolerable, especially considering the end result--no more hair!
+Most clients feel that electrolysis is tolerable, especially considering the end result--no more hair.
 Fingers, toes, upper lip, and anything along the center line of the body can be more uncomfortable than other areas.
-The treated areas may be tender for a few hours after your treatment.

 What areas may be treated by electrolysis?